photo/frontend/documentation/schemas/DatabasePhotos.markdown

   * size, Size of the photo rounded to the nearest Kilobyte
   * width, Width of the photo in pixels
   * height, Height of the photo in pixels
-  * rotation, Rotation of the camera in degrees
+  * exifOrientation, Rotation of the camera in degrees
-  * cameraMake, Camera make, i.e. Canon
+  * exifCameraMake, Camera make, i.e. Canon
-  * cameraModel, Camera model, i.e. EOS Rebel
+  * exifCcameraModel, Camera model, i.e. EOS Rebel
+  * exifExpsureTime
+  * exifFNumber, F Number i.e f/4.0
+  * exifMaxApertureValue
+  * exifMeteringMode
+  * exifFlash, Indication if the flash fired
+  * exifFocalLength
+  * gpsAltitude
+  * gpsLatitude
+  * gpsLongitude
   * views, Number of times the photo was viewed (excludes views by the owner)
   * status, Numeric representation of the status (0=deleted, 1=active)
   * permission, Bitwise representation of photo permissions